30 Small Living Room Design Ideas

 3. Organise Your Storage

-If you're looking for a long-lasting small space living solution, opt for built-in floating shelves or hidden storage to get rid of the visual clutter.
-If you have a big storage piece like a console table or a divider, make sure to place it against a wall instead of positioning it at an area that can block the open flow of the living room.
+If you're looking for a long-lasting small-space living solution, opt for built-in floating shelves or hidden storage to get rid of the visual clutter.
+If you have a big storage piece like a console table or a divider, make sure to place it against a wall instead of positioning it in an area that can block the open flow of the living room.

 4. Layer Your Living Room’s Lighting

-Natural light gives small spaces the illusion of additional footprint.
+Natural light gives small spaces the illusion of a different footprint.
 If you have an ample source of natural light, make use of it by using sheer window treatments instead of blackout or bolder-coloured curtains to let more light fill the entire room.

 5. Add a Mirror and Other Reflective Surfaces

-Adding a mirror strategically in your living room gives your smaller space a more expansive feel, especially when positioned adjacent to areas you want to draw attention to.
-This old and bookish trick works wonders in instantly creating the illusion of having more space in your living room.
-You can pretty much place any mirror or any reflective surface on any spot you want to enhance, like the wall against the window, near the entrance or even the awkward areas that you plan to convert into a more purposeful corner.
+Adding a strategically placed mirror to your living room gives your smaller space a more expansive feel, especially when positioned adjacent to areas you want to draw attention to.
+This old and bookish trick works wonders at instantly creating the illusion of having more space in your living room.
+You can pretty much place any mirror or reflective surface on any spot you want to enhance, like the wall against the window, near the entrance, or even the awkward areas you plan to convert into a more purposeful corner.